Investment Fund Activity in US Debt Restructurings

 A fertile ground for generating returns is to offer to backstop new money investments, whether in the form of debt (eg, DIP and exit financing) or equity.
 The latter often takes the form of a rights offering, where investors are provided an opportunity to invest in the equity of a company about to emerge from Chapter 11, often at a discount (sometimes a substantial one) to the company’s Chapter 11 plan value.

 Rights offerings are attractive to companies in Chapter 11 that are otherwise capital-constrained because they offer companies access to equity capital without substantial cost.
 This is due, in part, to the fact that many such offerings are exempt from registration with the US Securities and Exchange Commission if certain requirements are met.
-Moreover, rights offerings are highly flexible financing structures that permit parties to customise both the terms and conditions of the equity issuance as well as the terms of the offering (including the allocation of the right to participate) to best serve the needs of the company or the specific circumstances of the company’s Chapter 11 case.
+Moreover, rights offerings are highly flexible financing structures that permit parties to customise both the terms and conditions of the equity issuance as well as the terms of the offering (including the allocation of the right to participate) to best serve the needs of the company or the specific circumstances of its Chapter 11 case.
 As a result, rights can be a valuable form of currency when negotiating creditor recoveries under a proposed plan.
-For these reasons, rights offerings are exceedingly popular.
-In 2020 alone, distressed companies raised nearly US$14 billion through rights offerings in large Chapter 11 cases.
+For these reasons, rights offerings are exceedingly popular and increasingly large.
+In 2021, distressed companies raised over US$30 billion through rights offerings in large Chapter 11 cases, including a single rights offering as large as US$10.5 billion in LATAM Airlines’ bankruptcy.

-Investors can further enhance the investment opportunity afforded by a rights offering by agreeing to ‘backstop’ the offering, which means committing to purchase their pro rata shares along with any unsubscribed shares.
+Investors can further enhance the investment opportunity afforded by a rights offering by agreeing to ‘backstop’ the offering, which means committing to purchase any equity that remains unsubscribed following the rights offering.
 This guarantee of the offering’s success is of enormous value to the company.
 As a result, acting as a backstop party can prove very lucrative.
-Backstop parties typically earn fees of between 3 and 9 per cent (averaging approximately 7.2 per cent in 2020) of the total offering in exchange for their commitments, which can be paid in cash or additional shares.
+Backstop parties typically earn fees of between 3 and 10 per cent of the total offering in exchange for their commitments, which can be paid in cash or additional shares.
 Backstop parties may also obtain a preferred, or over-allotment, of rights to ensure a minimum participation above their pro rata allocation.
 In practice, these mechanisms provide backstop parties with enhanced economics that increase the return on their pre-existing investment in the company.
 These mechanisms also afford the backstop parties the opportunity to increase their ownership stake and resulting voice in the governance of the reorganised company.

 The creative structuring of backstop commitments and rights offering allocations that heavily favour the company’s largest stakeholders – who are the parties most likely to provide a backstop commitment – is a trend that is likely to continue.